Blood Alcohol Content (BAC) Calculator

 Gender Differences in BAC

 Women generally have a higher BAC than men for the same number of drinks due to lower body water content and different enzyme levels.
-The calculator uses a generalized male constant (0.68 for r), so women should consider their actual BAC might be slightly higher.
+The calculator applies specific Widmark r-factors (0.73 for males and 0.66 for females).

 Impact of Metabolism Rate

 While the calculator uses an average alcohol elimination rate of 0.015% per hour, individual metabolism can vary.
-Factors like liver health, medication, and age can slightly alter this rate, potentially affecting the precise BAC estimate.
+Factors like liver health, hydration, and genetics can slightly alter this rate.

 The Widmark Formula for BAC Estimation